jamccormick/FizzBuzz/README.md

 # FizzBuzz

 This one is perhaps the single most commonly asked question in programming interviews.
 I've leveraged a database for the purposes of ensuring ease of modification.
-Right now, it's in an MVP state.
+Right now, it's in a pre-MVP state.
 Future enhancements include:

 * Per-user value additions and substitution changes.
 One of the most common follow-up questions here is about modifying the behavior of FizzBuzz.
 And after a decade of thinking way too long and hard about it (because I think about it every time it comes up on /r/programming because there's *someone* claiming to be unable to whiteboard FizzBuzz).
 I want you to be able to modify the output of FizzBuzz without my intervention.
 There will be a CRUD system forthcoming.
 * A React-based frontend for the CRUD elements